pinkcigareti/etcminer/docs/Options.md

                                zero no temp control is performed --tstart arg (=0)            Resume mining on previously overheated GPU when temp drops below this threshold.
 Implies --HWMON
-                               1. Must be lower than --tstart -n [ --nonce ] arg           Hex string specifying the upper bits of miner's start nonce.
+                               1. Must be lower than --tstop -n [ --nonce ] arg           Hex string specifying the upper bits of miner's start nonce.
 Can be used to ensure multiple miners are not searching overlapping nonce